SSoltani83/Approximation/README.md

  The integrated function f(x) must be hard coded in the main_source.cpp file.
 No parsler is provided at this time.
  The User is also required to make three inputs: the lower and upper bounds of integration and the maximum number of iteration allowed.
  The tolerance error is defined as a macro in the main_source.cpp file and is equivalent to 5e-7.
- When compiled, this program displays the result of each method at each iteration.
+ When compiled, this program displays the results of each iteration for every method.